tlswg/dtls13-spec/draft-rescorla-tls-rfc9147.md

 In addition, DTLS reuses TLS 1.3's "cookie" extension to provide a return-routability check as part of connection establishment.
-This is an important DoS prevention mechanism for UDP-based protocols, unlike TCP-based protocols, which establishes return-routability as part of the connection establishment.
+This is an important DoS prevention mechanism for UDP-based protocols, unlike TCP-based protocols, for which TCP establishes return-routability as part of the connection establishment.

 DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Appendix D.4 of {{!TLS13}}.
 DTLS servers MUST NOT echo the